Beki2121/Evangadi_Forum/README.md

 Experience real-world software teamwork

 👨‍💻 Team Members Messages

+“Leadership is unlocking people’s potential to become better.”
+Bereket (Team Leader): Led us from the start with focus and integrity.
+Your impact continues to guide our path. 🌟

 Hani: Hi everyone, proud to be part of this journey!

 Aman (Amanuel): 🚀 Ready to grow, help, and build with the team!